zizzycarter/Pixel-Art/README.md

 ## Link to app

-The Pixel Maker app was hosted using github pages and here is the link:
+The Pixel Maker app was hosted using github pages and the link can be found here: https://zizzycarter.github.io/Pixel-Art/